skip to main content

 Author Guidelines

-Before submitting a manuscript (submission process) make sure the author has registered the user (user) here.
-Pay attention in registering users, check AUTHOR in the REGISTER AS section.
-After the registration process is complete, SUBMISSION can be done through USER HOME and NEW SUBMISSION.
+Before submitting a manuscript (submission process) make sure the author has registered the user.
+During registration, please ensure that you select “Author” in the “Register As” section.
+After the registration process is complete, Submission can be done through User Home → New Submission.

 Download the Jurnal Masyarakat Informatika (JMASIF) template in Microsoft Word format HERE

-Each manuscript received will be reviewed and assessed for its substance of eligibility by at least two experts of peer reviewers as independent assessors in the appropriate field of expertise.
-To ensure the fairness of the assessment process carried out only on the contents of the manuscript is done by removing the author's identity (blind review).
+Each manuscript received will be reviewed and assessed for its substance of eligibility by at least two experts of peer reviewers (single blind) as independent assessors in the appropriate field of expertise.

 Specific Instructions